Students

 "A great intern is one who understands that an internship really is the transition that brings them from the college world and the world of school to the world of working."

-• Find opportunities that match your interests, skills, and availability with opportunities at more than 125 community agencies.
+• Find opportunities that match your interests, skills, and availability.

-• Service opportunities address community needs and create a deeper sense of community engagement.
+• Service opportunities address community needs and create a deeper sense of belonging.

-• Volunteer projects may be on or off campus and could be done independently, as part of a club or organization, or through a course.
+• Volunteer projects may take place on or off campus and could be done independently, as part of a club or organization, or through a course.

 • See how the work you are doing in the classroom applies in a professional setting.